Last Updated on by

-If you find yourself with extra time on your hands, this could be a great opportunity to dive into your family’s ancestry.
-This has never been easier with websites such as MyHeritage.
+If you find yourself with extra time on your hands, this could be an excellent opportunity to dive into your family’s ancestry.
+Discovering your past has never been more accessible with websites such as MyHeritage.
 You simply sign up and mail in a cheek swab to their testing center.
 With the results from that, you can start building your family tree online.

-This can be a really fun way project to take on while you’re stuck inside, and it may even lead to new connections.
-Your discoveries may even inspire a future trip to where your family lived – once it’s safe to travel again!
+Finding your routes could be an enjoyable project to take on while you’re stuck inside, and it may even lead to new connections.
+Your discoveries may also inspire a future trip to where your family lived – once it’s safe to travel again!

 Never have time to go through your vacation photos?
 While now you do!
-This is a perfect excuse to start a new creative art project with a travel theme.
+Being stuck at home is a perfect excuse to start a new creative art project with a travel theme.
 Whether it’s making some beautiful photo albums of your past travels, or getting creative with all those maps you took home (is that just me)?

 Last year, after I came back from my trip around the world, I printed out my favorite pictures and bought a giant world map.
 I pinned the photos to the relevant locations on the map, and it ended up taking an entire wall in my house.
-This is a fun thing to do, and it makes a good conversation piece!
+It makes a good conversation piece!

 Dream about your next trip

 We will be able to travel again.
-Although no one knows exactly when, this doesn’t mean you can’t plan out your next dream trip.
+Although no one knows precisely when this doesn’t mean you can’t plan out your next dream trip.
 My bucket list has been growing like crazy since I started self-isolation!
 Some people are even booking future travel due to the crazy deals and flexible cancellation policies most airlines have implemented.
-Even if you’re nervous about booking right now, there’s no harm in planning out your next trip.
+If you’re nervous about booking right now, there’s no harm in planning out your next trip.

 Travel blogs are a great place to research future trips.
 The entire travel industry is hurting right now, as fewer people read and book travel.
-By simply reading posts, clicking on links, and sharing articles with your friends and family, you are genuinely helping so much.
+By merely reading posts, clicking on links, and sharing articles with your friends and family, you are genuinely helping so much.
 So THANK YOU for reading this!
-I know most people are economically suffering right now, but if you have the means and are able to buy a gift card or future travel credit, you may save a small business from going under during this difficult time.
+I know most people are economically suffering right now, but if you have the means and can buy a gift card or future travel credit, you may save a small business from going under during this difficult time.

 Learn a new language

 With extra time on your hands, now is the perfect time to learn a new language.
-There are plenty of free apps to do that such as Duolingo, but you could also consider taking online language lessons with a native speaker.
-Not only is this a safe way to connect with others, but those teaching will certainly appreciate the extra income right now.
+There are plenty of free apps to do that, such as Duolingo, but you could also consider taking online language lessons with a native speaker.
+Not only is this a safe way to connect with others, but those teaching will undoubtedly appreciate the income right now.

 Related to that, if you find yourself needing extra income right now, you could start teaching English online.
 You can find more info out about this and how to get started in my post on making money online.

 Have you always dreamt of starting a blog?
-Now may be a perfect time.
+Now might be a perfect time.
 While most travel blogs aren’t getting much traffic right now, it’s not going to stay like this forever.

 The truth is, your travel blog won’t have much traffic in the beginning anyway, as it takes months to start ranking in search engines.
 Blogs also require a lot of work upfront, which takes time.
-More to that, writing about past travels is a great way to distract your mind and bring back some good memories.
-By getting properly set up now, you’ll have the advantage of your posts already ranking in Google when it’s safe to travel again.
+Plus, writing about past travels is a great way to distract your mind and bring back some good memories.
+By getting set up now, you’ll have the advantage of your posts already ranking in Google when it’s safe to travel again.

-I highly recommend investing in a travel blogging course when starting out.
+I highly recommend investing in a travel blogging course when starting.
 There’s a lot to learn, from SEO to Pinterest management, and learning from the pros will save you a lot of time in the long run.
 Plus.
 If you find yourself with a lot of time right now but no direction, courses can help bring structure to your days.
-I’m planning to finally finish all the online courses I’ve signed up for!
+I’ve been diving into photography and writing classes, which has been great.